ThuktenJamtsho/Assignment-3-One-Page-Site/README.md

 - Encourage respect and responsible engagement with these sites.

 # WEB PAGE DESIGN
 In this design, I have created a simple, one-page website.
-I got carried away using code from open-source libraries like jQuery and Bootstrap.
-Looking back at the assignment question, I realized my mistake, but it was too late to rectify it.
+I decided to split the assignment into sections, with the assumption of focusing on 8 different aspects of the ACT.
+This approach allowed me to present the information in various interesting and unique ways.

+The next step in the design process was to determine the key themes, which included decisions on color, style, and design.

 # Comments on each section
 # Heading and Nav bar